VEGAnonymous/Dubstep-Dishwasher/docs/api-reference/Effects.md

 # Effects

-This document describes the functionality and parameter structure of all available effects implemented in `Effects.h`.
+This document describes the functionality and parameter structure of all available effects.
+All effects inherit from the `Effect` abstract base class or its `Phase_Vocoder` subclass.
 See `Defines.h` for enum definitions.

 ---